alexpetros/unplannedobsolescence.com/content/blog/htmx-compliments-the-browser.md

 +++
-title = "htmx Compliments the Browser" description = "You just need to set your cache headers correctly (and start trusting the browser again)." date = 2024-10-01
+title = "htmx Compliments the Browser" description = "How to build great websites with htmx by learning a couple browser features alongside it." date = 2024-10-01

 [extra]